 Aluminum ion

-Aluminum (III) complexes with pyrocatechol violet in pH 6 ammonium acetate buffer solution to form a blue solution.
+Combine aluminum (III) with pyrocatechol violet in a pH 6 ammonium acetate buffer solution to form a blue solution.

-Aluminum (III) also precipitates in the presence of weak base to form the gelatinous Al(OH)3(s) compound.
-Addition of more base causes the compound to form the soluble [Al(OH)4](aq) complex.
+Aluminum (III) is also precipitated in the presence of weak base to form the gelatinous-white Al(OH)3(s) compound.
+Addition of more base causes the compound to form the clear and colorless [Al(OH)4]-(aq) soluble complex.

 Zinc ion

-Like aluminum, zinc (II) precipitates in the presence of a small amount of base, then re-dissolves with the addition of more base to form the soluble [Zn(OH)4]- complex.
+Add zinc (II) to a small amount of base to form a white precipitate.
+Then add more base to re-dissolve the precipitate and form the soluble [Zn(OH)4]2- complex.

-Zinc (II) forms a light green precipitate in the presence of potassium hexacyanoferrate, K4[Fe(CN)6] to form K2Zn3[Fe(CN)6]2(s):
+Add zinc (II) to potassium hexacyanoferrate, K4[Fe(CN)6] to form the light green precipitate K2Zn3[Fe(CN)6]2(s):

 3 Zn2+(aq) + 2 K4[Fe(CN)6](aq) K2Zn3[Fe(CN)6]2(s) + 6 K+(aq)